 In Cascadia strain arises from the interaction of three tectonic plates.
-The North America, Juan de Fuca, and (idirectly) the Pacific Plate all are moving with different trajectories.
+The North America, Juan de Fuca, Gorda, Explorer, and (indirectly) the Pacific Plate all are moving with different trajectories.

 The Pacific Northwest Seismic Network, operated by the Universities of Washington (UW) and Oregon (UO) in partnership with the USGS, monitors for earthquakes that threaten the PNW and in particular the urban corridor from Vancouver, British Columbia to Eugene, Oregon.

 The Cascadia subduction thrust last produced a great earthquake in the year 1700.
 The most recent large earthquake on the Seattle Fault occurred close to the year 900.
 For these and other faults, the earthquake histories must be read from geological evidence, through ‘paleoseismic’ studies.
 USGS staff and its partners are addressing questions about great, megathrust earthquake recurrence, possible segment boundaries, and associated effects of ground shaking and fault rupture.
 They are examining paleo liquefaction, landslides, and land-level changes along the coastline associated with past great earthquakes.
 Further inland, scientists continue to characterize major active upper plate faults, including 13 faults in the Puget Lowlands of Washington that produced 27 prehistoric earthquakes in the last 15,000 years.
 On-going work east of the Cascade Mountians continues to advance knowledge of timing and rates of fault deformation events.

 Earthquake Hazard Investigations